enriquetecfan11/CryptoCoinsReact/README.md

 # CryptoCoinsReact

-This code its for lear how to code a React App with a Api to view the most Crypto Currency coins
+This code its for learn how to code a React App with a Api to view the most Cryptocurrency coins.